 We have worked in Afghanistan since 2002, helping create opportunities for people to achieve their own priorities: earning an income, providing for their families and contributing to their communities.

-69 boys in Kabul who previously had no education are now literate carpenters helping to rebuild Afghanistan, thanks to our training and employment support.
+More than 100 teenagers in Kabul who previously had no education are now literate carpenters helping to rebuild Afghanistan, thanks to our training and employment support.

 We have a track record of high outcome, low cost programs and close to 100% of our income is spent directly on projects.
 Small amounts of money go a long way in Afghanistan.